ianhellstrom/rtfd/source/sql/hints/types/miscellaneous.rst

 This hint is used for ``INSERT INTO ...
 SELECT`` statements, whereas the ``APPEND_VALUES`` hint is for ``INSERT INTO ...
 VALUES`` statements.
 ``NOAPPEND`` -- without an underscore! -- makes sure that the data is not inserted by means of a direct-path insert.
 These hints do not affect anything other than ``INSERT`` statements.
+How space is managed during a direct-path insert is described in detail on `the official optimizer blog`_.

 Important to know is that during direct-path inserts certain constraints are disabled.
 Only ``NOT NULL`` and ``UNIQUE`` (hence also ``PRIMARY KEY``) constraints remain *enabled*.